NathanK4261/terrance/README.md

 ## Using

-Just run `python -m terrance` and you should enter the terminal GUI.
+Just run `python -m terrance` or `terrance` and you should enter the terminal GUI.